django-cms/django-cms/docs/explanation/permissions.rst

   capability) and ``is_active`` (whether the account may log in at all).

-The single boundary a manager cannot cross is **superuser status**:
+The single boundary a manager cannot cross is **superuser status**, and it holds in both directions:

-``is_superuser`` is read-only for non-superusers, so a manager can never promote a subordinate (or themselves) to full superuser.
+* A manager can never *grant* superuser status. ``is_superuser`` is read-only for non-superusers, so neither a subordinate nor the manager themselves can be promoted.
+* A manager can never *manage an account that already has it*.
+  Superusers are never subordinate to a non-superuser, however many permissions the manager holds.
+A superuser account is therefore absent from the manager's user list entirely — they cannot edit it, delete it, or change its password.

+The second half matters as much as the first.
+Being able to set an account's password is equivalent to being that account, so a manager who could reach a superuser's password would hold superuser rights in all but name.
+Both halves are enforced by the same rule — the subordinate set excludes superusers — rather than by the read-only field alone.

 **A manager can reverse a setting a superuser made.** This follows directly from the model and is worth stating plainly.
 If a superuser